Adoption & Family Formation Law

 Forming your family through adoption

-Whether you have located a child on your own or are seeking help in finding a baby, Susan Moffet can help.
+Whether you have located a child on your own to adopt or an expectant mother who is considering adoption for her unborn child, Susan Moffet can help you through the adoption process.
 With over 35 years of adoption experience, you can be confident that the legal and practical aspects of your adoption will be handled competently.
-We will work with you to finalize your adoption.
-We handle interstate adoptions and Indian Child Welfare Act placements.
+She will work with you on the practical and legal aspects of the adoption toward the ultimate goal of finalizing you adoption.
+We handle interstate adoptions and Indian Child Welfare Act questions.

 How do I get started?

 It's easy!
-Call Susan Moffet at (541) 316-7150 and request a Prospective Client Packet.
-If you have some preliminary questions, one of the attorneys will answer them before you proceed.
-Inside the packet will be an informative letter with instructions on creating a birth mother portfolio, as well as an adoption information from and fee agreement to fill out and return.
-Once we have received your information we can set up an in-office appointment or telephone conference to begin the process.
+Call Susan Moffet at (541) 316-7150 or use the Contact form and request a Prospective Client Packet.
+If you have some preliminary questions, we will answer them before you proceed.
+If you decide to proceed, we will send you information to fill out and return.
+Once we have received your information we can set up any additional necessary appointments to begin the adoption process.

 How long will it take?